haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 Use case: We want to assert widget availability in a widget grid.

-Step 1.
+步骤1.
 What module does it belong?

   Widget grid and widget fixture are related to the Magento_Widget模块.
   Thus, we need to create constraint in the Magento_Widget模块, in `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint`.

-Step 2.
+步骤2.
 What name should constraint have?

   Using [constraint naming principle](#mtf_constraint_assert), the constraint should be named as `AssertWidgetInGrid`.

-Step 3.
+步骤3.
 Create `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint/AssertWidgetInGrid.php` with [required structure](#mtf_constraint_assert)

 {% highlight php %}